Choosing the right yacht surveyor and survey

 An Appraisal Survey, commonly known as a walk through survey, is recommended if you are unsure of what type of vessel you wish to buy or if there are a number of your chosen yachts on the market and you wish to narrow down which one is the best for you.

 The Appraisal Survey is an economical way of basically evaluating a vessel, or number of yachts and will help the buyer decide if the yacht is suitable for them.

-Ultrasound Surveys are generally carried out to measure the hull plating thickness on steel and aluminium.
-Hundreds of readings are taken around the yachts hull to look for areas where the hull plating is thin.
+Ultrasound Surveys are generally carried out to measure the hull plating thickness on steel and aluminium hulls.
+Hundreds of readings are taken around the vessels hull to look for areas where the hull plating is thin.

 The Ultrasound Survey is not confined to hulls of steel yachts, bulkheads, decks and structures can also be measured as well as Aluminium and GRP hulls and structures.
 Sometimes these are included in full condition surveys and are designed to survey the vessels structure.

 The Rig Survey is recommended before you carry out any period of extended cruising or when your Yacht’s Rigging Wires (standing rigging) are more than a few years old.
 Some Insurance Companies will require that you replace your rigging wires every ten years, other Insurance companies will only continue to insure you if you have a Rig Survey.